Best Hairstyles

 Diamond Face Shape

-Diamond faces have high cheekbones as the widest point with a narrow forehead and jaw.
-Styling adds width at both the top and bottom of the face — volume at the hairline, width at chin level.
+Diamond faces have high cheekbones as the widest point with a narrow forehead and narrow jaw.
+Styling adds width at both the top and bottom of the face — volume at the hairline and width at chin level — while softening the angular cheekbones that define this relatively rare face shape.

 Best 2026 Styles